 What you do when you’re forced to stay indoors?
-Develop and train an AI Trading Bot and start making some real money.
+Develop and train an AI Trading Bot and put it to some good use.
 And I’m giving it away for free!

 I spent 2020 developing and training my BITMEX AI Trading Bot algorithm I built in Python.
 The AI Bot uses a BITMEX demo account – for the training part, and a BITMEX live account for some real buying & selling action.